Bulk plasmons in elemental metals: Introduction

 \section{Introduction}

 Elemental metals, composed of a single type of metallic atom, are foundational to both modern technology and condensed matter physics~\cite{Ashcroft-Mermin1976book,Kittel2005book}.
-Examples include alkali metals (e.g., Na, K), alkaline earth metals (e.g., Mg, Ca), and transition or noble metals (e.g., Al, Cu, Ag, Au).
+Examples encompass alkali metals (e.g., Na, K), alkaline earth metals (e.g., Mg, Ca), and noble (e.g., Al, Cu, Ag, Au) or other transition metals (e.g., Cr, Ti, Fe, Ni).
 These materials are characterized by high electrical and thermal conductivity, a strong but ductile metallic bonding, and a conduction band partially filled with delocalized electrons.
 Delocalized electrons respond collectively to external fields and are responsible for the characteristic optical and electronic properties that distinguish metals from insulators and semiconductors.
 Thus, understanding the electronic properties of elemental metals, including their collective excitations, is of significant theoretical and practical importance.
-Metals with a relatively simple electronic band structure, like Al and alkali metals, host delocalized conduction electrons that behave nearly as a free-electron gas~\cite{Melnyk1970PRB,book_Palik1985,Maksimov1988JPEMP,martin2016book}.
+Metals with a relatively simple electronic band structure, such as Al and alkali metals, host delocalized conduction electrons that behave nearly as a free-electron gas~\cite{Melnyk1970PRB,book_Palik1985,Maksimov1988JPEMP,martin2016book}.
 This property, along with a substantial amount of available experimental data, makes them ideal systems for studying fundamental electronic excitations and their underlying many-body interactions.